Dyablo-HPC/Dyablo/Readme.md

 It's an attempt to modernize de software stack, initially for numerical simulations for astrophysics.
 Dyablo is written in C++ with performance portability in mind and uses an MPI+Kokkos hybrid approach to parallelism.

 The MPI Library is used for distributed parallelism and compute kernels using shared-memory parallelism use the Kokkos performance portability library.
-MPI is used to distribute the AMR mesh accross mutiple compute nodes, while Kokkos allows us to write a single code that can be executed on multithread CPUs, GPUs and other parallel architectures supported by Kokkos.
+MPI is used to distribute the AMR mesh across multiple compute nodes, while Kokkos allows us to write a single code that can be executed on multithreaded CPUs, GPUs and other parallel architectures supported by Kokkos.

 Dyablo is also build with modularity and ease of use in mind to allow physicists to easily add new kernels written with abstract interfaces to access and modify the AMR mesh.